7t33n/7t33n.xyz/content/leetcode/0001-two-sum.md

 ---
 title: "Two Sum"
-description: "Solve the Two Sum problem starting with a simple O(n²) approach, then optimize to O(n) using a hash table.
-Includes a clear explanation of hash functions and an FNV-1a example."
+description: "Solve the Two Sum problem starting with a simple O(n²) approach, then optimize to O(n) using a hash table."
 comments: true
 lang: "en"
 publish: true